-For more information, including details on research project, contact program director Dr. Deb Mlsna (email@example.com).
-Click here for the REU application.
+For more information, including details on research project, see information below or contact program director Dr. Deb Mlsna (email@example.com).

 - Development and testing of green adsorbents for water purification of toxic chemicals.

-- Green house studies to development and test of green soil amendments.
+- Green house studies to develop and test green soil amendments.